A BGES Revolutionary War Field University Program

 Lunch is provided, but dinner is on your own.

 About the Faculty

-You will be provided with a reading book and maps upon arrival.
-We recommend the following books to enhance your preparation for this tour.
-Amazon.com has a program to support non profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
-When you sign up there rather than the normal Amazon site one half of one percent of your purchase price is provided to BGES as a donation from Amazon.
-This will apply not only on this purchase but others you may make at other times.
+You will receive maps and a reading book that will meet your onsite requirements.
+The following books are suggested to enhance your readiness for the program.
+Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
+When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
+This will apply not only to this purchase but others you may make at other times.
+Thank you.

 - Michael Harris: Brandywine: A Military History of the Battle that Lost Philadelphia but Saved America, September 11, 1777

 - James McIntyre: A Most Gallant Resistance: The Delaware River Campaign, September to November 1777